andrekovac/LeapYear/README.md

         yarn
         ```

-     2. Build the iOS App
+     2. Build the iOS App (only has to be run after adding new packages which have a native part)

          ```bash
          yarn test:e2e:build